codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   Silent install: Optional.
 Add the `--demo-resources` flag.
 By default, set to `true`.

 #### Post-installation configuration
-After installing a runtime, you may have to configure additional settings based on the ingress controller installed:
+After installing a runtime, you may have to configure additional settings:
 * NGINX Enterprise installations (with and without NGINX Ingress Operator)
 * AWS ALB installations
 * If you used the `--skip-ingress` flag to bypass installing ingress resources